minabeigi2026-ship-it/LymphomaClassifier/README.md

 ## Future Work & Things to Dig Into

 ### Immediate next steps in the pipeline
-- **GradCAM visualisation** — generate heatmaps showing which parts of each patch the model focuses on.
-If it highlights cell nuclei and tissue patterns rather than background artifacts, we can be more confident the model is learning real biology rather than slide artifacts.
+- **Fix GradCAM rendering** — matplotlib figure saving fails silently in Colab GPU sessions.
+Fix and rerun comparison between v2 and v3 heatmaps to confirm model is learning cell morphology.
+- **Test set evaluation on v3** — run confusion matrix and classification report on the normalised model to get final honest test accuracy.
 - **Slide-level aggregation** — instead of predicting per patch, aggregate all patch predictions from a slide into a single slide-level label using majority vote, mean probability, or attention pooling.
-- **Stain normalisation** — apply Macenko or Vahadane normalisation to bring all slides to a common staining reference before tiling.
-This would reduce the cross-institution domain gap.
+- **More data** — 42 slides is a small dataset.
+Downloading more slides from GDC, particularly mixing CGCI and TCGA slides for both classes, would reduce the domain gap further.
+- **Stronger regularisation** — add dropout layers, increase weight decay in Adam, or freeze early ResNet layers and only fine-tune the last block to reduce overfitting on the small dataset.

 ### Concepts to understand more deeply
 - **Transfer learning and pretrained weights** — why initialising from ImageNet weights (trained on natural images) helps so much even for microscopy, and what "fine-tuning" vs "feature extraction" means.